-The salamander is yellow-brown, olive, or gray in color.
+This salamander is yellow-brown, olive, or gray in color.
 Some have dark spots.
 Their bellies are pale pink.
 Their colors change according to the environment, and they look darker in water and lighter on land.
 They have round and robust bodies, with a flat head and bulging eyes.
 They majorly occupy temperate forests, tundra, temperate grassland, rivers, and wet areas of freshwater and spring.
-They prefer cold water thus choose a narrow altitude range of between 1,400 meters and 2,800 meters above sea level.
-The salamander is sensitive to many elements of the environment and will inhabit very few waters of the mountain water region.
-They live in Junggarian Alatau in southern Kazakhstan and northwestern Xinjiang in China.
-They confine themselves to water during the breeding season.
-After breeding, salamanders move to land and are nocturnal.
-They feed on aquatic animals.
-Threats include habitat loss which is due to droughts and human activity.
-Their conserved population is in Verhnykokuysk protected area.
-However, they are not protected by law as part of the Kazakhstan's special protected natural territories.
+They prefer cold water.

 Xinjiang Toad (Pseudepidalea Pewzowi)

-The toad has a strong body, and short legs and snout.
+The Xinjiang toad has a strong body, short legs and a snout.
 The crown is smooth and has no bony ridges their skins are dry and have warts.
 They inhabit temperate forests, dry scrub lands, grasslands, freshwater marshes, and arable lands.
 They are found in China, Kazakhstan, Mongolia, and Tajikistan.
 They lay their eggs in places with slow moving waters such as ponds, pools, and oases.
-There are no major threats to the species since they exist in large populations and have high adaptation capabilities.

 European Green Toad (buro Viridis)